• Skip to primary navigation

 Earn more profit

-As I said, businesses make money by creating value.
+Businesses make money by creating value.
 They process lower-value inputs to produce higher-value outputs.
-The higher the value they create, the better chance they have of making more money.
+The higher the value they create, the better their chances of making more money.

 Building competitiveness